 The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.

 Full details of the Data Protection Officer's responsibilities are set out in their job description.

-Our DPO is Rachel Sumner, Assistant Headteacher and is contactable via email to Parkside Middle School:
+Our DPO is Rachel Sumner and she is contactable via email to Parkside Middle School: